 - Membership dues for family affiliate members are $50 per year.

-- Membership for students, residents, post residents, and senior members are complimentary.
+- Membership for students, residents, post-residency fellowship trainees, and senior members are complimentary.

 - Donations are gladly accepted!